 The College will assign an investigator to review the complaint.
 The investigator selected will have prior training to handle Title IX investigations.
-The investigator will meet with the complainant, respondent and any witnesses or other individuals identified by the complainant and respondent.
+The investigator will meet with the reporting party, respondent and any witnesses or other individuals identified by the reporting party and respondent.
 The investigator will also collect and review any other information including photos, written communication and electronic information.
-Both the complainant and respondent can have a single advisor or support person for meetings with the investigator.
-The complainant and respondent will also have equal access to submit materials to the investigator as well as knowledge of the date and time of witness interviews and the type of documentation submitted to the investigator.
+Both the reporting party and respondent can have a single advisor or support person for meetings with the investigator.
+The reporting party and respondent will also have equal access to submit materials to the investigator as well as knowledge of the date and time of witness interviews and the type of documentation submitted to the investigator.